cedricxie/CarND-Vehicle-Detection/README.md

 ![Second Demo of Pipeline][image12]

 Several optimization techniques are implemented in the codes, such as:
-1. Averaging the heat map and the most recent 40 frames for better stability and robustness.
+1. Averaging the heat map of the most recent 40 frames for better stability and robustness.
 2. Thresholding and masking the heat map to eliminate false positives.
 3. Overlaying the heat map in the output for better visualization and easy debugging.
 ---

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result](./output_images/test_output.mp4), which is shared on [Youtube](https://youtu.be/dMt90mkirzw) as well.

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-In the 8th Code Cell in the [Jupyter Notebook][LINK], a threshold of value 3 is applied on the heat map to remove areas of low confidence of having a car.
+In the 8th Code Cell in the [Jupyter Notebook](https://github.com/cedricxie/CarND-Vehicle-Detection/blob/master/vehicle_detection_YX.ipynb), a threshold of value 3 is applied on the heat map to remove areas of low confidence of having a car.
 In addition, a mask is applied on the heat map to remove the heat spots in the left one quarter of the image, because in this project video, this is the region where no cars shall be detected.

 Moreover, the heat map is averaged for the most recent 40 frames in order to merge together overlapping bounding boxes.

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 1. The biggest problem I faced is how to find the good features set to extract that will yield the most optimal results.
 It is indeed to my surprise that, under current setting, including color channel will actually lead to worse results.
 I looked through the forums as well as some suggestions/posts from other students, and they indeed helped me a lot.
 I will have to dig further into that issue if I have more time.